pgq18/LLM-Turtlebot3/README.md

 colcon build --packages-select llm-turtlebot3
 ```
 ## Create environment
 We recommend using conda to manage dependencies.
 Make sure to install [Conda](https://docs.anaconda.com/miniconda/) before proceeding.
-The code works well with Python 3.9 and the packages listed in [requirements.txt](./requirements.txt).
-It should be compatible with other versions of Python.
+The code works well with `python 3.9` and the packages listed in [`requirements.txt`](./requirements.txt).
+It should be compatible with `python >= 3.9` for mediapipe requires `python 3.9-3.12`.
 ```bash
 conda create -n llm-turtlebot3 python=3.9
 conda activate llm-turtlebot3